weschao/Twitter/README.md

  - [x] User can pull to refresh
  - [x] User can compose a new tweet by tapping on a compose button.
  - [x] User can tap on a tweet to view it, with controls to retweet, favorite, and reply.
- - [ ] Provide controls for retweet/favorite/reply within the timeline - push network calls into the model (e.g. Tweet.retweet)
 * Week 2: Hamburger menu
  - [x] Dragging anywhere in the view should reveal the menu.
  - [x] The menu should include links to your profile, the home timeline, and the mentions view.